welance-archive/welance-craft-starter/README.md

 The development phase of the project will involve 3 main resources:
 - the `templates`folder
-- the `condfig/schema.yaml`
+- the `config/schema.yaml`
 - the `plugins` folder

 ##### Stop the docker dev environment
-`bin/local-stop.sh` stops the docker conatiners.
+`bin/butler.py local-stop` stops the docker conatiners.
 It doesn't delete the database or cms data.

 ##### Import/Export schema
 To import/export the [craft schema](https://github.com/nerds-and-company/schematic) there is

-- `bin/schema-export.sh`
+- `bin/butler.py schema-export`
-- `bin/schema-import.sh`
+- `bin/butler.py schema-import`

 the schema is imported/exported from `config/schema.yml`

 ##### Import/Export database seed
 To import/export the dump of the database that it is used to setup/seed the database

-- `bin/seed-export.sh`
+- `bin/butler.py seed-export`
-- `bin/seed-import.sh`
+- `bin/butler.py seed-import`

 the seed sql file is imported/exported from `config/database-seed.sql`